Basic Algorithm Templates

 hh ++ ;

-// The value at the head of the queue
+// Value at the head of the queue

 q[hh];